-The age of housing units is used to analyze the condition of housing stock in terms of physical needs and historical significance.
+The age of housing units is used to analyze the condition of housing stock in terms of physical needs.
+Housing built before current building codes may present potential hazards from faulty wiring, and those built before 1978 are more likely to have lead-based paint.
 Compared to that of the other geographies, East Lampeter's housing stock is relatively new, with 60 percent built between 1970 and 2009.
-For example, approximately 11 percent of all the township's housing units were built before 1940 - compared to 21 percent within the PMA - suggesting substantial rehabilitation is likely unnecessary for a large share of the township's housing stock.
+For example, approximately 11 percent of all the township's housing units were built before 1940 compared to 21 percent within the PMA - suggesting substantial rehabilitation is likely unnecessary for a large share of the township's housing stock.